 The Port of Boston

-The Port of Boston is nearly 400 years old and serves as the maritime hub for all of New England and plays a huge role in the local, state, and regional economies.
+The Port of Boston is nearly 400 years old.
+It serves as the maritime hub for all of New England, and plays a massive role in the local, state, and regional economies.
 Just one terminal here brings in 90 percent of all the fossil fuels used in the state.

 The Conley Terminal at the port is a container terminal that sees ships come in and out from seven of the world’s top ten container shipping lines.
 Every year the terminal handles about 1.5 million metric tons of cargo.

-Cruiseport Boston manages the Black Falcon Cruse Terminal, which serves several major cruise lines and sends passengers off to the Caribbean, the Canadian Atlantic Coast, and Europe.
+Cruiseport Boston manages the Black Falcon Cruise Terminal, which serves several major cruise lines and sends passengers to the Caribbean, the Canadian Atlantic Coast, and Europe.

-In addition to the terminals for cargo, automobiles, and cruise ships, the Port of Boston also includes an additional 500 acres of property in South Boston, East Boston, and Charlestown.
+In addition to the terminals for cargo, automobiles, and cruise ships, the Port of Boston includes an additional 500 acres of property in South Boston, East Boston, and Charlestown.

 The Dangers of Maritime Work in Boston

 Commercial fishing is a major industry in Boston and is known as one of the most dangerous of all industries, maritime or not.

 Boston Maritime Accidents

 Accidents are all too common, both in the port and on the ships as they come in and leave the port.
-Some of these accidents cause injuries, and unfortunately some of them even lead to fatalities.
+Some of these accidents cause injuries; unfortunately, some even lead to fatalities.

 Port warehouses store equipment, cargo, construction materials, and other items.
-Accidents can happen here all too easily if workers are not following safety procedures, if they are not communicating well with each other, or if items have not been stored correctly.
-In this case, somehow, a heavy concrete barrier fell on and crushed the worker to death.
+Accidents can happen here all too easily if workers are not following safety procedures, not communicating well with each other, or if items have not been stored correctly.
+In this case, a heavy concrete barrier somehow fell on and crushed the worker to death.

-In this case everyone was lucky in that no injuries were sustained, but it could have been worse.
-The whale watching boat, with over 150 tourists and workers on board, ran aground at a rocky shoal.
+In this case, everyone was lucky that no injuries were sustained, but it could have been worse.
+The whale-watching boat, with over 150 tourists and workers on board, ran aground at a rocky shoal.
 The area was signposted and well-known as a shallow water area.
 Someone on the crew made a mistake or a poor decision that should have been avoided.

 Legal Resources for Injured Maritime Workers

-If you work in the Port of Boston or you work on any of the cargo, fishing, cruise, or recreational boats that use the port, you are vulnerable to accidents that could leave you hurt, sick, or even dead.
-Luckily as a maritime worker you have certain rights.
+If you work in the Port of Boston or on any cargo, fishing, cruise, or recreational boats that use the port, you are vulnerable to accidents that could leave you hurt, sick, or even dead.
+Luckily as a maritime worker, you have certain rights.